clojurebridge-minneapolis/installfest/docs/concurrency.md

 ```

 This `doto` form will take it's first argument, a new `HashMap` in this
-case, then use it as the first argument to each of the `(.put ...)` calls,
+case, use it as the first argument to each of the `(.put ...)` calls,
-and return the now mutated object.
+and return the mutated object.
 Clojure contains many such shorthand
 forms to reduce common redundancies, and ensure consistent behavior.

 ### Implementing the algorithm